blu256/duh/README.md

   +  increase value of current cell
   \  reset value in current cell
-  *  replace value with a random number between 0 and the original value Y  swap value with register
+  *  replace value with a random number between 0 and the original value ~  swap value with register
 ```

 ### Pointer instructions